 Claiming PPI compensation for mis sold policies has never been easier, but many people are still unaware of their rights.
-With an average payout of just under £3000 it is a worthwhile process, and four million people are believed to have claimed so far.
+With an industry average payout of £2,750 it is a worthwhile process, and four million people are believed to have claimed so far.
 The scandal has affected many people in the UK, and continues to do so.
 You are not alone if you are unsure how to go about making a claim – or, indeed, whether you can – so let’s have a look at things in more detail and explain your rights in simple terms.

 PPI – or payment protection insurance – is designed to keep up the monthly repayments on a loan or mortgage (or any form of credit agreement) to which it is aligned, in the event the policyholder is made redundant unwillingly.
 The sale of PPI has been governed by strict guidelines and regulations, but an investigation found that these have been overlooked on a regular basis, hence the PPI compensation scandal.
-To start your PPI claim today or to find out more about how to claim back PPI, simply fill out the form above or give us a call for free on 0800 840 7292 and speak with one of our advisers.
+To start your PPI claim today or to find out more about how to claim back PPI, simply fill out the form above or give us a call and speak with one of our advisers.

 Who Can Claim PPI Compensation?